 We have a Little Owl here at the park, which is the smallest breed in the country!
 They were introduced into this country in the 19th century, and are one of the few Owls that can be seen in day light.
-We also have other breeds of Owls here at the park such as; the Snowy Owl, the European Eagle Owl, the Barn Owl, and the Burrowing Owl.
+We also have other breeds of Owls here at the park such as; the European Eagle Owl, the Barn Owl, and the Burrowing Owl.

 We have two lots of Sheep here.
 Scott has a small flock of pedigree Beltex, he calls them Beltex Beauties, but we are not sure whether you would call them beautiful (see what you think)!
 These lamb early in the year.
 Then we have a small flock of ordinary Sheep which lamb later in the year, a few of them have been hand reared so are quite friendly.
 Also see Our Sheepstakes.